awwad/depresolve/README.md

 # pypi-depresolve
 ##PyPI package dependency resolution project

-**The purpose of this project is to investigate the problem of package dependency conflict resolution for the Python Package Index (PyPI) and for pip.**
+The purpose of this project is to investigate the problem of package dependency conflict resolution for the Python Package Index (PyPI) and for pip.
+It currently contains two parts: ***scraper***: a dependency scraper and conflict detector that plugs into a modified version of pip, and ***resolver***: tools for determining the resolvability of package conflicts and resolving them.
+Provided are a backtracking solver (within the resolver package) and a SAT solver with a wrapper in the resolver package that employs external package "depsolver" (https://github.com/enthought/depsolver).

+###Resolver Documentation###
+**The resolver package is a later addition NOT YET DOCUMENTED HERE (TODO) that provides package dependency conflict resolution and assessments of resolvability, also primarily for experimental purposes.**

+###Scraper Documentation###

 **The first tool here - scrape_deps_and_detect_conflicts - is a means to do that.**

-**The resolver package is a later addition NOT YET DOCUMENTED HERE (TODO) that provides package dependency conflict resolution and assessments of resolvability, also primarily for experimental purposes.**

 **While there are MULTIPLE MODES OF EXECUTION, the tool's most useful function on its own is that (by default) it answers this question:**